jay-aye-see-kay/Full-Stack-Vue.js-2-and-Laravel-5/README.md

 If a parent element puts content between the tags of a child element, that content will be placed where the `<slot></slot>` tags are in the child's template.
 All content in the slot is in the scope of the parent, it cannot access any data of the child.

 ## Scoped slots
-Scoped slots allow a way of passing control back to the parent when rendering child components.
-Kind of complicated but off flexibility.
+Scoped slots allow a way of passing data back to the parent when rendering child components.
+Kind of complicated but offers flexibility.

 In the child:
 ```html